shannonasmith/CTF-Writeups/WiCyS-SANS-Beginner-CTF/unwanted-visitor/README.md

 ### 🎯 Objective

-Investigate suspicious activity occurring on a Windows system and determine how an unauthorized user gained access and executed malicious actions.
+Investigate suspicious activity on a compromised server using Windows event logs.

-The challenge required analyzing Windows artifacts to identify evidence of attacker behavior.

-This investigation focused on **authentication events, PowerShell execution, and persistence mechanisms**.
+The investigation focused on identifying the **machine used by the attacker to authenticate to the compromised system**.

+The challenge description suggested that the attacker had obtained **stolen credentials** and accessed the system through a **common remote access protocol**.

+The goal was to analyze the available log files and determine the **hostname of the machine used during the attacker login event**.

 ---